tpoisot/dotfiles/README.md

 # Tim's dotfiles

+They're the best.
+Handcrafted over the course of significantly less than a single generation.
+There are a lot of inter-dependencies, by the way.
+Be prepared for breakage if you only use a part of them.

 ## Window manager

 I use `awesome`.
 The theme will read the colors from `xrdb -q` (so it will look just like your terminal).
 The icons come from Font Awesome, so make sure to have that installed.
 The taglist, etc, font is Open Sans Semibold.

+The top bar give informations on network SSIDs, number of emails in the INBOX and in Drafts, number of `pacman` updates (because Arch), `/home` space used, date, time, and battery state.

 ## Email